 With the emphasis on future and long-term results inherent in the typical design of long-term incentives (LTI), environmental stewardship metrics are most often included here.

 ESG initiatives contribute to the company’s overall culture and performance.
 It sends a message to employees, clients, and investors about company priorities and goals for the future.
 What message is your company sending?

-Mercer has plenty of experts ready to help you incorporate ESG initiatives into your incentive plans.
+Mercer has plenty of experts ready to help you strategize incorporating ESG incentives into your long- and short-term incentive plans.
 Give us a call (866-605-1031) or drop us a line.